Back to Blog

 c = a + b

-What looks like a single mathematical operation (a + b) is actually launching a GPU kernel; a function running on the GPU that adds corresponding elements of a and b in parallel.
-PyTorch abstracts away the explicit GPU memory management and thread launching.
+This launches a GPU kernel—a function that runs on the GPU—adding corresponding elements of a and b in parallel.
+PyTorch handles the GPU memory management and thread launching for you.

 Quiz